mostafa121986/Oxygen-Forensics-Starter/README.md

 # Oxygen-Forensics-Starter
  Small tool to start the Oxy-Tools direct with one click.
-Optional in Debug mode.
+Optional in Logging mode.
+ I recommend to store it on the dongle.

 ![](images/screenshoot.jpg)